 Rogue orders aside, partnering with these electronics industry giants proved to be an ingenious move for the Netflix brand, providing access to thousands of customers with a clear demand for their product.
 “Sony made us credible – even at an incredible cost,” writes Randolph, who would later partner with Amazon for similar reasons.

-3. Pivot or Persevere?
+3. Pivot or persevere?

 These weren’t the only instances when Netflix made the right call about whether to “pivot” – taking the company in a new direction based on what they learned – or to “persevere” – staying the course with an idea, even when the initial results weren’t obvious or positive.